openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 - Ceph Mons need to keep their IPs (to avoid cold migration).

-## SCENARIO 1: Migrate mon and mgr from controller nodes
+## Scenario 1: Migrate mon and mgr from controller nodes

 The goal of the first POC is to prove we are able to successfully drain a